Skip to main content

 Now the target values as lines chart has been created.

-Also, you can change the fill color of the series, chart title as you need.
+Additionally, you can change the fill color of the series and update the chart title as needed.

-Tip: If you want to use the actual vs budget chart next time, you can save this chart to the Auto Text tool of Kutools for Excel which can collect charts and allow you to reuse them in anywhere anytime, what you only need to do is change the references of the chart to match your real need.
-Click for free download it now.
+Tip: If you want to use the actual vs budget chart next time, you can save this chart to the Auto Text tool of Kutools for Excel which can collect charts and allow you to reuse them in anywhere anytime.
+All you need to do is update the chart references to match your specific requirements.
+Click to free download Kutools for Excel now.

 Create actual vs budget chart in Excel with 3 steps by using a powerful Charts tool